Ask Slashdot: Do You Like Functional Programming?

 I prefer to use functional programming where it makes sense (most of the time).
 One reason I like Scala is that it's not pure.
 You can always write a for loop if you need to.
 Haskell, is a bit less forgiving.

-As Bruce Lee said (Score:2)
+As Bruce Lee said (Score:3)

 Use only that which works, and take it from any place you can find it.